 The overall sound quality retains a pleasing warmth, and the clarity of vocals is exceptional.
 The bass is well integrated, ensuring it reinforces the audio, rather than over-powering it.
 There’s also a sense of scale to the presentation – so, regardless of your musical tastes, this speaker is sure to please with its wide and convincing soundstage.

 The Denon Home 350 is a fantastic wireless multi-room speaker that delivers a big and bold presentation, regardless of the size of the room.
-It isn’t small and it certainly isn’t cheap, but it has a powerful delivery and shed-loads of bass.
 The 350 can produce a soundstage big enough to handle even the largest of rooms, making it something of a rarity among wireless speakers.
 But it’s also capable of a detailed and refined delivery that’s sometimes missing from speakers this size.